Sanders kicks fight against Trump into high gear as Democrats swarm San Francisco

 “We will not defeat Donald Trump unless we bring excitement and energy into the campaign and unless we give millions of working people and young people a reason to vote and a reason to believe that politics is relevant to their lives,” Sanders said.

 California, which will send nearly 500 delegates to the party’s nominating convention next year, took on new heft for the 2020 campaign after moving its nominating election to March from June.
-Democrats hold all elective offices in the state, and dominate both houses of the legislature.
+Democrats hold all statewide elective offices in the state, and dominate both houses of the legislature.

 U.S. Senator Kamala Harris, a native daughter who has been eclipsed in early polling in California by Biden and Sanders, made clear she was not taking her home state for granted.